Pranav-Programmer/TextUp/README.md

       service: "gmail",
       auth: {
         user: "Your email address through which you created account on nodemailer",
-        pass: "Your email address password",  //create temporary password, don't use your actual password to ensure safety },
+        pass: "Your email address password",  //create temporary password, try not to use your actual password to ensure safety
+      },
     });